Szymon-Michalak/iOS-Resources/blog/WhatIsTheResponderChain.md

 If a particular object can’t handle the event, it passes it up to the next item in the chain.
 This creates a hierarchy of objects that are equipped to handle user interaction of all types.

-At the top of this hierarchy, you have theUIApplicationDelegate.
+At the top of this hierarchy, you have the `UIApplicationDelegate`.

-If you’ve ever placed your finger in aUITextFieldon iOS, you’ll notice that the keyboard pops up immediately.
-From here, all subsequent user interaction events are sent to theUITextField to handle.
-This is because theUITextFieldis nowthe first responder - it’s the first object in the hierarchy that has a chance to respond to user interaction.
+If you’ve ever placed your finger in a `UITextField` on iOS, you’ll notice that the keyboard pops up immediately.
+From here, all subsequent user interaction events are sent to the `UITextField` to handle.
+This is because the `UITextField` is now the first responder - it’s the first object in the hierarchy that has a chance to respond to user interaction.

 That’s why when you want to dismiss the keyboard, you have to write `textField.resignFirstResponder()` which is the `UITextField‘s` way of saying that it’s giving up control and wants to revert back to the previous Responder Chain hierarchy.